sitepark/github-project-workflow/docs/project-setup.md

 ## Manage access

-For automated actions, the [`sitepark/bots`](https://github.com/orgs/sitepark/teams/bots) team must have write access to the project.
+For automated actions, the [`sitepark-bot`](https://github.com/sitepark-bot) must have write access to the project.

 ![GitHub manage access](assets/images/github-manage-access.png)